naoshibaikyu/cyborgresistance/halloween.md

 %Unfortunately, it had no effect as it is... really just water in a glass bottle.

-WitchArrietty Annoyed: You dolt, he's water proof!

-UlalaMolly Shocked: I-I kinda knew that!

-WitchArrietty Sad: ...Might this be a good time to bring up the Laws of Robotics?
+UlalaMolly Sad: ...Might this be a good time to bring up the Laws of Robotics?

-OniSilver Angry: Villains don't care about that!
+WitchArrietty Annoyed: When do Wily's bots care about that?

 ShadeMan Scary: **Kyeh Heh Heh Heh!** Pathetic mortals, your struggle makes me pity you, so I shall let you all have your last words.
 But make it quick...

 %As Shade Man gives them time to say their good byes, the entire castle around him begins to quake.